 In the end, you won’t know until you experiment!
 I’ve found that many children’s gardens are accidental polyculture beds because they scatter the seeds rather than making rows (at least younger children).

-Have you grown polyculture beds before?
-Did you like them or not?
+Have you grown polyculture permaculture gardening beds before?
+Did you like them?